 E-mail address: adbmch@adbmch.tj

-To obtain the electronic copy of the bidding documents in English, eligible Bidders should write to the email address above requesting the Bidding documents for .
+To obtain the electronic copy of the bidding documents in English, eligible Bidders should write to the email address above requesting the Bidding documents for OCB/MOHSPP/MCHICP/G06-05 Procurement of Clinical and Special Storage Furniture.
 The Bidding documents will be sent by email, free of charge, in electronic format (PDF file).

 Deliver your bid: